nichia/book_releases_cli_app/README.md

 Welcome to the Book Releases CLI gem!
 This application will scrape barnesandnoble.com and booksamillion.com to provide you with a list of the upcoming book releases.

-Select you the website you want to view the upcoming book releases.
-A list of new books will be displayed.
-You can get more detail of any book by entering that book's number, otherwise repeat the search or exit.
+Select the stores you want to view the upcoming book releases.
+A list view of the store's upcoming books will be displayed.
+You can get a detail view of a book by entering that book's number, otherwise repeat the search or exit.

 ## Installation